ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 ## Before you begin
 {: #custom-managed-vol-prereqs-file}

 To create file shares with customer-managed encryption, you must have your own customer root key.
 You can provision a key management service (KMS), and create or import your customer root key (CRK).
-You can choose between [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) Single or Multi Tenant instances.
+You can choose between [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) Standard or Dedicated instances.
 Then, [create a service-to-service authorization](/docs/vpc?topic=vpc-file-s2s-auth) between {{site.data.keyword.filestorage_vpc_short}} and the KMS instance that you created.

 The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).
 {: deprecated}